adobe/xdm/archived/README.md

 # Archive

-Archived JSON schema files which are not used in AEP
+Contains old JSON schema files that were never used by AEP and no longer maintained in this repo.